KDE/kube/docs/design.md

 The QML UI is built on top of:

 * One or more models that are instantiated to provide the data.
-* Actions that are instantiated in QML.
+* The fabric to interconnect the components.

-## Component interaction
+## Component interaction / Fabric
 The application is made up of various nested components that often need to interact with each other.

+This interaction is wired up using the Fabric.

+The fabric is a pub/sub messagebus that is orthogonal to the visual hierarchy, that can be used to wire up varius parts of the UI where a regular property binding would become problematic.

+For more information see: https://cmollekopf.wordpress.com/2017/06/06/kubefabric/

 If we look at the example of the org.kube.mail component:
-1. The folderlist-component current-folder property is connected to maillist parentFolder property to display the mails of the currently selected folder.
+1. The folderlist-component posts to the fabric that current folder has changed.
+The maillist reacts to that change and sets it's parentFolder property to display the mails of the currently selected folder.
-2. The "add-note" action might either switch to the org.kube.note application as currently displayed component, or it might just display a quick-note widget directly inline.
+2. The "add-note" message might either switch to the org.kube.note application as currently displayed component, or it might just display a quick-note widget directly inline.

-The first usecase can be achieved by the parent component doing a property binding to connect the different components together as desired.

-The second usecase requires actions to interact with 'a' parent component, but without knowing with which one.
-Actions can thus be handled by ActionHandlers anywhere in the application.

 This makes it possible for i.e. a maillist to display a note-widget directly inline, or letting the parent component handle the action to show a full note editor.
 If nothing handles the action, the root component (the shell)can switch to the note application component.

 ## Third party users of components
 Since components are self contained and made available throuh the KPackage sytem, external applications can load fully functional Kube components.